Trinity College is committed to sustainable practices and responsible stewardship of our campus.

 The project was approved by SCCC and funded by the Student Capital Fund (Trinity student society fee).

-Thank you to all those involved in supporting this green initiative.
+Thank you to all those involved in supporting this initiative.
 And thank you to Ginkgo Sustainability and By Nature.

 We’re building a future for Trinity’s past!